bizz84/firebase_auth_demo_flutter/docs/sign-in-email-link.md

 ### 3. Firebase project settings

+**Ensure that the support email is set.** It's amazing how many people trip up by forgetting this. 🤯

-Ensure that the support email is set.
+I'll say it again: **Ensure that the support email is set.**

 If not already done: